marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 ## Working with SteroidsJS

-Alright, we talked a lot of general facts that could apply to any hybrid HTML 5 / CSS 3 app, but what about SteroidsJS itself ?
+Alright, we talked a lot of general facts that could apply to any hybrid HTML 5 / CSS 3 app, but what about SteroidsJS itself?

 ### Learning